'The Great Helmsman' Jim Bolger left school at 15 & rose to be PM. His legacy is immense

 He left school aged 15 without having sat School C to work on the family dairy farm at Rahotu.

-He married Joan Riddell, who had gone to school at Pangarehu about three kilometres away and had returned to teach there.
+He married Joan Riddell, who had gone to school at Pungarehu about three kilometres away and had returned to teach there.

 The young couple moved to the King Country and bought a beef and cattle farm.
 They had nine children: Dan, Paul, Brian, Stephen, Bernadette, Fiona, Rachael, Matt and Aidan.